torquebox/torquebox.org/news/2011-04-29-torquebox-ruby-appserver-1-0-0-available-now.md

 deserves kudos for finding and fixing bugs, making suggestions, and generally providing great feedback.

-Everything we've accomplish has been because we've been standing on the shoulders of giants behind projects such as [JBoss AS], [HornetQ], [Infinispan], and of course [JRuby].
+Everything we've accomplished has been because we've been standing on the shoulders of giants behind projects such as [JBoss AS], [HornetQ], [Infinispan], and of course [JRuby].